dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-mongodb.md

 {{% /codetab %}}

 {{% codetab %}}
 You can conveniently install MongoDB on Kubernetes using the [Helm chart packaged by Bitnami](https://github.com/bitnami/charts/tree/main/bitnami/mongodb/).
-Please refer to the documentation for the Helm chart for deploying MongoDB, both as a standalone server, and with a Replica Set (required for using transactions and actors).
+Refer to the documentation for the Helm chart for deploying MongoDB, both as a standalone server, and with a Replica Set (required for using transactions and actors).
 {{% /codetab %}}

 {{< /tabs >}}